Johnny Danvers: Drury Lane and after

-He played Wurzberger in Baron Trenck (1911) at the Strand Theatre; Sarah in the pantomime Dick Whittington and His Cat at the Lyceum Theatre (1911); Laurens in Good News at the Princes Theatre (1917); and Mr. Middlemark opposite the Ebenezer Scrooge of Seymour Hicks in Scrooge at the Princes Theatre in London (1917).
+Danvers played Wurzberger in Baron Trenck (1911) at the Strand Theatre; Sarah in the pantomime Dick Whittington and His Cat at the Lyceum Theatre (1911); Laurens in Good News at the Princes Theatre (1917); and Mr. Middlemark opposite the Ebenezer Scrooge of Seymour Hicks in Scrooge at the Princes Theatre in London (1917).

 Later years

-In 1920 he played Mr. Hooley in the revival of The Shop Girl at the Gaiety Theatre; Mr Belcher in Old Bill, M.P.
+In 1920 Danvers played Mr. Hooley in the revival of The Shop Girl at the Gaiety Theatre; Mr Belcher in Old Bill, M.P.
 (1922) at the Golders Green Hippodrome; Count Hogginarmo in the pantomime The Rose and the Ring at Wyndham's Theatre (1923); and 'Old Bill' in Bruce Bairnsfather's musical comedy Carry On Sergeant!
 (1925) at the New Oxford Theatre in London.
 The show failed, running for only 35 performances and with Danvers described as "an excellent Old Bill and his cheery optimism and broad good humour kept things from flagging at several awkward moments."